 Earthquakes and the Renovations

 Nepal is such a place where the possibility of earthquakes occurring is so high.
 Kathmandu, the capital of Nepal, is thus counted among the top 10 cities in the world that have a high risk of damage via earthquake.

 On that occurrence, the erection, plus the survival of Nyatapola through all these years, make everyone astonish.
 Well, there are no records found before the earthquake of 1835 A.D (1891 B.S.).
-But there is a series of afterwards occurrences that are illustrated below.
+But there is a series of afterward occurrences that are illustrated below.

 - Starting with the earthquake of 1835 A.D (1891 B.S.), it didn’t affect Nyatapola that much either at that time.
 Indeed the Nyatapola was 131 years old, then.